Sedation Dentistry: Relaxing Facts you Need to Know

 - Deep sedation takes you to the edge of consciousness, but your dentist can still wake you if necessary.

 - If you receive general anesthesia, you are completely unconscious and unable to respond.

 Is any Dentist Able to Administer Sedation?

-General dentists can usually give patients oral sedation and nitrous oxide.
+General dentists can usually give patients oral sedation.
 Many are also able to administer moderate sedation.
 Deeper forms of sedation are more complex and present more possible complications.
 To administer deep sedation and anesthesia, sedation dentists must receive special training and obtain proper credentials and permits.
 Many sedation dentists who offer these deeper levels of sedation are dentist anesthesiologists and oral surgeons.

 What Sedation Methods are Used?